containers/ai-lab-recipes/training/README.md

 * make vllm

-# On nvidia systems, you need to build the deepspeed container
+# How to build the deepspeed deepspeed container

 * make deepspeed